Rhine Valley Rhineland Palatinate, Germany Travel Guide

 Protection of the heritage landscape as a living historical document.

-Today, the UNESCO World Heritage designation protects this unique cultural landscape, recognizing its value as a living historical document.
+Today, the UNESCO World Heritage designation protects this unique the heritage landscape, recognizing its value as a living historical document.
 The valley offers visitors a direct connection to these past eras, inviting them to explore ancient ruins, wander through medieval towns, and experience a landscape shaped by centuries of human endeavor.

 Extensive network along both banks having striking views.